summernote/summernote.github.io/01-deep-dive.md

 });
 {% endhighlight %}

+Summernote automatically populates the font dropdown with the available fonts that are given on `fontNames` option.
+This includes the font set on the current dom element.
+If you only want to display a specific list of fonts on the dropdown.
+You can set the `addDefaultFonts` option to `false` along with the `fontNames` option.
+Example settings below will only add Arial and Arial Black fonts to the dropdown.

+{% highlight javascript %}
+$('#summernote').summernote({
+  fontNames: ['Arial', 'Arial Black'],
+  addDefaultFonts: false
+});
+{% endhighlight %}

 ### Custom font size units
 You can set the available font size units with the `fontSizeUnits` option.